neilrajan797/Data-Modeling-and-Analysis-for-Complex-Systems/README.md

-# Predictive Modeling with Simulation Algorithms for Celestial Bodies
+# Predictive Modeling with Simulation Algorithms for Celestial Systems

 *A simulation framework employing advanced numerical integration methods to predict the behavior of complex, interacting systems.*